-The Anesthesiology Residency at Cedars-Sinai, which is accredited by the Accreditation Council for Graduate Medical Education (ACGME), is a program of the Department of Anesthesiology.
-The residency consists of four years of clinical and didactic teaching.
-The program has a total of 40 training positions, eight categorical positions and two Advanced-A positions filled through the National Residency Match Program (NRMP).
-There are eight PGY I positions and10 each in PGY II, PGY III and PGY IV.
+The Anesthesiology Residency at Cedars-Sinai, which is accredited by the Accreditation Council for Graduate Medical Education (AGME), is a program of the Department of Anesthesiology.
+We are approved for a total of 40 training positions, 10 categorical positions through the match.
+There are 10 PGY -1 positions, 10 PGY-2 positions, 10 PGY-3 positions and 10 PGY-4 positions.

 An academic medical center must provide excellent care that is compassionate and competent, focusing on the needs of the community as well as striving to continuously improve its services.

 - To train physicians who strive for excellence and to continuously learn and improve their practice

 - To train physicians to become outstanding anesthesiologists

 - To train physicians to give comprehensive and compassionate medical care to all patients

 - To train physicians in the ethical practice of medicine

 - To train physicians to become Diplomates of the American Board of Anesthesiology

 Residency General Information

 Cedars-Sinai is a national leader in providing high-quality, patient-centered healthcare encompassing primary care as well as specialized medicine and conducting research that leads to life-saving discoveries and innovations.
 Since its beginning in 1902, Cedars-Sinai has evolved to meet the healthcare needs of one of the most diverse regions in the nation, continually setting new standards in quality and innovation in patient care, research, teaching and community service.